Womenz Magazine

 She added: “When I was in a coma I had a vivid dream that my mother was talking to my brother.
 I heard her tell him ‘God wants her to return back’.

-“I remember dreaming I was meant to be going on something like an aeroplane – I took a ticket, as though I was going somewhere – but then the aeroplane was cancelled.
+“I remember dreaming I was meant to be going on something like an airplane – I took a ticket, as though I was going somewhere – but then the airplane was canceled.

 “I feel like I have been given a second chance, thanks to the amazing doctors and nurses.”

-Fatima’s husband was the first to fall ill the day after they travelled home from visiting family in Morocco on March 6.
+Fatima’s husband was the first to fall ill the day after they traveled home from visiting family in Morocco on March 6.

-On the coach back to Southampton a group of tourists from another flight were coughing, but Fatima said she “didn’t realise it was cause for alarm”.
+On the coach back to Southampton a group of tourists from another flight were coughing, but Fatima said she “didn’t realize it was cause for alarm”.

-At the time they had heard of once case of Covid-19 in hospital, but life was still normal.
+At the time they had heard of one case of Covid-19 in hospital, but life was still normal.

 A week later she also came down with symptoms and on March 17 she was rushed to hospital and placed in a coma.